-- ➡ Is prompt in meeting team for practices, games and releasing practices at a predetermined time. - Displays enthusiasm in coaching. - → Demonstrates self-control and poise in areas related to coaching responsibilities. - ♣ Is receptive to suggestions and constructive criticism. - → Delegates authority with responsibility while remaining accountable.
+- ≠ Is cooperative in sharing facilities. - Is prompt in meeting team for practices, games and releasing practices at a predetermined time - Let's a positive example in appearance, behavior, language and conduct during a contest. - → Displays enthusiasm in coaching. - → Demonstrates self-control and poise in areas related to coaching responsibilities. - ♣ Is receptive to suggestions and constructive criticism. - Delegates authority with responsibility while remaining accountable.